Lawyers Protect Nursing Moms from Gender Discrimination

 - The employer must maintain the cleanliness of the space

 If you are a lactating employee and you work in New York, you have a very clear and specific right to express breastmilk at your place of employment if you choose to do so.
 If your employer does not allow you the proper break time and adequate space to pump, you may have a claim against your employer under New York labor law or the Fair Labor Standards Act (FLSA).
-Consider speaking with one of the employment discrimination lawyers at Leeds Brown and find out if your Long Island employer is violating your workplace rights.
+Consider speaking with one of the employment discrimination lawyers and find out if your Long Island employer is violating your workplace rights.

 Federal Law Also Protects Nursing Employees